konveyor/tackle-windup-api/README.md

 Features to be added: check the [Issues](https://github.com/konveyor/tackle-windup-api/issues) for enhancements already planned and feel free to add your request for new features if it's not there yet.

 # Technical Considerations

+## Requirements

+For deploying the "API with sample page" the requirements are:

+* 10 GB file system for Persistent Volumes that supports access mode `ReadWriteMany`
+* 10 GB file system for Persistent Volumes that supports access mode `ReadWriteOnce`

+For deploying the "API with Tackle" the requirements are:

+* 10 GB file system for Persistent Volumes that supports access mode `ReadWriteMany`
+* 14 GB file system for Persistent Volumes that supports access mode `ReadWriteOnce`

 ## REST endpoints